AndroidPillars/React-Native/README.md

 - How to position a element inside of a child.
 One single child inside of a parent.
 We use this to override Box object model + Flex Box

+# Layout  Systems

 - Apply box object model Class -> Is position 'absolute'
 - No -> Apply all flex box rules, Considering siblings -> place element inside parent -> Apply top, left, right and bottom
-- Yes -> Apply some flex box rules, ignore all siblings -> Apply top, left, right and bottom
+- Yes -> Apply some flex box rules, ignore all siblings -> Apply top, left, right and bottom.

+# Parent Properties

+- alignItems -> Similar to MatchParent and WrapContent.
+- JustifyContent -> similar to that of setting gravity.
+- flexDirection -> Indicates horizontal and Vertical position.

+# Child Properties

+- flex -> Similar to that of weight .
+- alignself -> Similar to that of MatchParent and WrapContent also think that of parent right(i.e)It override the parent element.

+# Position Properties

+- position -> Similar to that of Frame Layout, Relative Layout and Linear Layout.
+- top,bottom,left and Right -> Similar to that of margin.

 # expo-cli